The Carpenters Arms Rules

 - All tablets and medicine must be consumed in front of the staff member issuing them, with the exception of creams and lotions.

-Smoking is an addictive substance and as such is not allowed on the programme.
-We allow nicotine patches for the first three weeks of the programme on a supervised reduction from the doctor.
+Nicotine is addictive substance and is not allowed on the programme in any form.
+We allow Nicotine Patches on a reduction basis for the first three weeks of the programme.

 Residents are expected to shower and brush their teeth at least once a day.
 Hair needs to be kept neat.